infinum/eightshift-docs/website/forms/integrations/calculator.md

 title: Calculator
 ---

-Calculator is not and integrations service but a internal service used to add a calculator to your form.
-This is useful for forms that require users to perform calculations, such as a mortgage calculator or a loan calculator.
+_Calculator_ is a service that allows turning a form into a calculator with custom programmable logic.
+For example, you can build a mortgage calculator.

+Please not that this is **not** an integration!